William Bainbridge: First Barbary War

-After four separate bombardments from Preble's squadron, Bainbridge was released from the prison in Tripoli on June 3, 1805 and returned to the United States and received a warm welcome.
+After four separate bombardments from Preble's squadron, Bainbridge was released from the prison in Tripoli on June 3, 1805, and returned to the United States and received a warm welcome.
 Shortly thereafter a Naval Court of Inquiry tasked with looking into his surrender found no evidence of misconduct, and he was allowed to continue serving.
 On his release, he returned for a time to the merchant service in order to make good the loss of profit caused by his captivity.
 With the conclusion of the campaign against the Barbary states, the US Navy was downsized and nearly all of her frigates remained in port.
-Realizing war with the United Kingdom was imminent Bainbridge and Commodore Stewart hastened to Washington to urge President Jefferson and Congress to strengthen the country's naval forces.
+Realizing that war with the United Kingdom was imminent Bainbridge and Commodore Stewart hastened to Washington to urge President Jefferson and Congress to strengthen the country's naval forces.
 They concurred with this timely advice and Congress forced a change to this policy that had led the current naval force to decay in early 1809.
-Satisfied with the results Bainbridge returned to Boston and took command of the navy yard at Charleston.
+Satisfied with the results Bainbridge returned to Boston and took command of the navy yard at Charlestown.

 Bainbridge took command of the frigate USS President in 1809 and began patrolling off the Atlantic coast in September of that year.
 Bainbridge was transferred to shore duty in June, 1810.

 War of 1812

 On 15 September, shortly after the War of 1812 broke out between the United Kingdom and the United States, Bainbridge was appointed to command the 44-gun frigate USS Constitution, succeeding Captain Isaac Hull.
-Constitution was an enormous frigate of 1,533 tons, armed with 24-pounders, which had already captured the 18-pounder frigate HMS Guerriere of 1072 tons.
+Constitution was an enormous frigate of 1,533 tons, armed with 24-pounders, which had already captured the 38-gun frigate HMS Guerriere of 1,072 tons.
 Under Bainbridge, she was sent to cruise in the South Atlantic.